Close Up: Debbie Dortzbach of World Relief

 By being faithful and diligent to what we were called to do.
 The Body of Christ has different gifts and through organizations like CCIH we find expression and complementarity and enrichment being connected and learning and growing together.
 Each organization needs to be what it is good at, not what it thinks will attract funding or attention or is the interest of the decade.
 Having said that, because our faith demands expression in every walk of life, there is room for all gifts and contributions.
 Some will be more up front than others, but we need to be careful not to place greater value on the more visible.
 There are several key steps to contributing as Christians in improving national/global health:

-Get knowledge—understand best practice and seek to implement, adapt, promote, and draw attention to concerns, even over time.
-Discover the gaps—there are many—grassroots research that needs to be done, corruption that needs accountability, unmet needs, misguided priorities—look freshly at traditional ways of doing things
+- Get knowledge—understand best practice and seek to implement, adapt, promote, and draw attention to concerns, even over time.

 Are you currently working on a book?
 What is the subject?
 What inspired you to write it?